carterexp/rally-blade/README.md

 Air slashes take a while to come out, but are projectiles.
 They have a longer cooldown.
 They deal less damage than the basic attack*.

-Parry lasts for a short amount of time, but nullifies basic attacks and air slashes, and has a short cooldown.
+Parry lasts for a short amount of time, but nullifies basic attacks and reflects air slashes.
+This has a cooldown, which refreshes instantly if you sucessfully parry.

 Reflecting air slashes can result in a tennis-like rally.